neptune-mutual-blue/protocol/docs/VaultLiquidity.md

 ### transferGovernance

-Transfers stablecoins to claims processor contracts for payout
+Transfers stablecoins to claims processor contracts for claims payout.
+ Uses the hooks `preTransferGovernance` and `postTransferGovernance` on the vault delegate contract.

 ```solidity
 function transferGovernance(bytes32 coverKey, address to, uint256 amount) external nonpayable nonReentrant